 5.3.1 Food

 Food practices and preferences are part of culture and are related to various aspects of identity (Avieli, 2016; Brittin & Obeidat, 2011; Vallianatos & Raine, 2008).
-It has special importance, since it demonstrates an affiliation with home culture that is usually introduced during childhood, associated with security and good memories.
-Food-related decisions therefore are not only gastronomic choices but reflect individual tastes and social identity, class, nationality or ethnic membership (Kittler, Sucher, & Nelms, 2012) (Vallianatos & Raine, 2008).
+In fact, it has special importance, since it is linked with home culture, which is usually introduced during childhood and is therefore often associated with security and good memories.
+Food-related decisions therefore are not only gastronomic choices but reflect individual tastes as well as social identity, class, nationality, and ethnic membership (Kittler, Sucher, & Nelms, 2012; Vallianatos & Raine, 2008).
 Moreover, it is a cultural product through which ethnicity is constructed.

-Minority groups adopt new dietary practices, although culturally based food habits are often among the last practices people change through acculturation process.
-Consequently, studies show that immigrant groups are retaining some traditional food practices and adopt few new ones (Kim & Chan, 2004).
+Minority groups adopt new dietary practices, although culturally based food habits are often among the last practices people change through the acculturation process.
+Consequently, studies show that immigrant groups retain many traditional food practices and adopt a few new ones (Kim & Chan, 2004).

-Studies on Arab food focused mostly on recent years cultural appropriation processes employed by Israeli cuisine scene, but not on Arab changing or static food tastes.
-Broader scope studies on the Arab world show much more openness to western food, as well as fast food chains, in addition to the expansion of Arab middle classes and its omnivores characteristics (Gvion et al., 2012, Avieli, 2016; Ranta, 2015).
+Studies on Arab food have in recent years focused on the cultural appropriation processes employed by the Israeli cuisine scene, but not on whether or not food preferences are changing among Arabs.
+Studies on the Arab world with a broader scope show greater openness to Western food, as well as to fast food chains, in addition to an expansion of Arab middle classes and its omnivores characteristics (Gvion et al., 2012, Avieli, 2016; Ranta, 2015).

 5.3.2 Television

-Television is one of the most consumed media during leisure time.
+Television is one of the most frequently consumed media during leisure time.
 While TV preferences reflect interests, they also shape them.
-Media images reflect mostly the experiences and interests of majority groups in society and make them the most desired (Gross, 2002).
-Minorities members therefore tend to develop unique media patterns that help them strengthen their identity and self -image on the one hand and get closer to majority culture on the other.
-They consume media that is perceived as a haven for their identity and culture and becomes a comfortable symbolic environment.
+Media images usually reflect the experiences and interests of majority groups in society and treat them as most desirable (Gross, 2002).
+Minorities therefore tend to develop unique media patterns that help them strengthen their identity and self -image on the one hand and to approach majority culture on the other.
+They consume media that they perceive as a haven for their identity and culture, and this media becomes a comfortable symbolic environment.

-Although Arabs in Israel are a minority group, they are part of the wide Arab world culture surrounding Israel.
-Hence, although Arabs and Arabic are roughly represented in Israeli media, and not even one Arab-Israeli TV channel is broadcasting, they have many Arab culture oriented television options (Avraham & First, 2010).
+Although Arabs in Israel are a minority group, they are also part of wider Arab culture surrounding Israel.
+Hence, although Arabs and Arabic are roughly represented in Israeli media, where there is not even one Arab-Israeli TV channel, they have many options for Arab culture-oriented television (Avraham & First, 2010).

-Ever since the 90’s many Arabs find substitute in satellite dish which broadcast thousands of channels from the Arab world.
-According to Amal Jamal’s study (2006), in 2005 77.5% of the Arabs owned private satellite dish, and the most viewed channel was El-Jazeera with 50.9% viewing rates.
-The Israeli channel 2, was the second most viewed channel with 29.4% viewing rates.
+Since the 1990s, many Arabs have adopted the use of satellite dishes to receive thousands of channels from the Arab world.
+According to Jamal’s study (2006), 77.5% of Arabs owned private satellite dishes in 2005, and the most frequently watched channel was Al-Jazeera, with 50.9% viewership.
+The Israeli Channel 2 was the second most frequently watched channel, with 29.4% viewership.

-Jamal claims that Arabs choose which channels to watch with regards to different needs.
-Most tend to consume political issues, entertainment and news content in Arab channels, while Israeli television channels are preferred with regards to everyday issues such as education, economics and health.
-Jamal argues that Arabs cultural orientation is hybrid, as they are linked to both the Israeli and the Arab cultures and spaces and influenced by both - “Arab society in Israel has crossed the borders of the Israeli state at the cultural and the political level.
+Jamal claims that Arabs choose which channels to watch based on varying needs.
+Most consume political, entertainment, and news content on Arab channels, while preferring Israeli television channels for content about education, economics, and health.
+Jamal argues that Arabs have a hybrid cultural orientation because they are linked to both Israeli and Arabic cultures and spaces and are influenced by both.
+“Arab society in Israel has crossed the borders of the Israeli state at the cultural and the political level.
 It has positioned itself within a unique space that combines Israeli and Arab spaces and choosing its contents” (ibid., P. 188).
-Both spaces are non-contradictory but complementary.
+These spaces are not contradictory but complementary.